BenIlies/netsec-relay-server/README.md

 # Clients

-To see the clients implementation, please navigate to the `clients` folder.
-There, you will find all the necessary scripts and configuration files to run the different clients.
+To access the client's implementation, please navigate to the `clients` folder.
+In there, you will find all the required scripts and configuration files.

 ```bash
 cd clients
 ```

-For more information on how to use the clients, please check out the README.md file dedicated specifically to this folder.
-This file includes detailed explanations on how to run the clients.
+For detailed instructions on how to use the clients, please refer to the `README.md` file in the `clients` folder.
+This file provides a comprehensive guide on how to execute the clients.